cedricbonhomme/k-means-clustering/README.md

 to generate vectors based on different properties of a talk (abstract, resume and title).
 The vectors will be stored in a simple text file.

-The first argument is the nickname of the recommender.
-The second argument is the password.
-Only use a user with the *recommender* role!

 The size of the window will have an impact on the size of the vectors and so important impact on the boundaries between the clusters.